jakemarsh/JMStatefulTableViewController/README.md

 Add all of the Objective-C files to your project.

+If you're installing this way, (instead of using CocoaPods) you'll also need to separately install [SVPullToRefresh](https://github.com/samvermette/SVPullToRefresh) on your own, as described in the [SVPullToRefresh README](https://github.com/samvermette/SVPullToRefresh#readme).
+(For this reason, and because it's an awesome system, I strongly reccomend using CocoaPods).

 `JMStatefulTableViewController` uses [Automatic Reference Counting (ARC)](http://clang.llvm.org/docs/AutomaticReferenceCounting.html).
 If your project doesn't use ARC, you will need to set the `-fobjc-arc` compiler flag on all of the SSPullToRefresh source files.
 To do this in Xcode, go to your active target and select the "Build Phases" tab.
 In the "Compiler Flags" column, set `-fobjc-arc` for each of the `JMStatefulTableViewController` source files.